“If a client’s mental [concerns] represent a conflict of disintegrated

 1. The challenge associated with developing insight

 Although “the therapist is the most robust predictor of outcome of any factor ever studied”, and their personal impact on therapeutic change 6-9 times greater than any model or intervention (Hubble, 2010, p.
 38; Norcross, 2010; Duncan, 2010), enhancing ‘the person of the therapist’ has been found difficult to teach (Green, 2004).
 Therapists need to own and manage unconscious reactivity that can negatively impact the therapeutic relationship (Bartlett, 2003; Nutt & Williams, 2008), yet, research has shown that people tend to be unaware of unconscious thoughts and motivations that drive their behaviour (Bargh & Morsella, 2008).
 Training programs for therapists were consistently found to be ineffective in their attempts to teach self-awareness, and therapeutic alliance building (Chrits-Christophs, Constantino, Boswell, Morrison, & MacEwan, 2013; Green, 2004; O’Donovan & Dyck, 2001; O’Donovan et al., 2005; Pompeo & Levitt, 2013).
-Guiffrida (2005) argued that although capacity for self-reflection was a key ingredient, as many as 50% of all mental health practitioners were found to be ‘unreflective’.
+Guiffrida (2005) argued that although capacity for self-reflection was a key ingredient, as many as 50% of mental health practitioners in his counselling supervision programs were found to be ‘unreflective’.
 Sande, Goethals, and Radloff (1988) argued that people may be unconscious of self-information because they have access to so much information related to thoughts, feelings, and behaviours that they can be challenged in consolidating this evidence and noticing patterns (Vazire & Carlson, 2010).
 Overall, ways to develop therapists’ self-awareness, such as professional development, supervision, and clinical training, were found to be limited in their ability to enhance therapists’ self-insight and personal growth (Del Moro, 2012; Falkenstrom, 2012; Horvath, 2001; O’Donovan, Bain, & Dyck, 2005).

 2.Most personality models used in therapy are limited

 Numerous personality researchers argue that simply identifying traits is insufficient because most models do not explain why and how traits configure with other aspects of personality, such as beliefs, values, and motivations, in understanding the whole of a person (Asendorpf, 2013; Boyle, 2008; Langston & Sykes, 1997; McAdams & Pals, 2006), and can’t explain how traits configured together in meaningful, predictable ways, in order to integrate personality.
-In support of this position, Asendorpf (2013) argued that, “… if we wish to take the concept of personality seriously, a person-centred perspective is required where the unit of analysis is the person, not a trait … and a coherent explanation [is provided] that includes a person’s beliefs, values, and affective responses” (p.
+In support of this position, Asendorpf (2013) argued that “… if we wish to take the concept of personality seriously, a person-centred perspective is required where the unit of analysis is the person, not a trait … and a coherent explanation [is provided] that includes a person’s beliefs, values, and affective responses” (p.
 4).
 McAdam & Pals (2006) argued for an optimal integrative model to enable a coherent explanation of personality.

 A less well known model, yet one that is a closer fit to what Asendorpf (2013) and McAdams and Pals (2006) argued for, is the Enneagram system of personality.
 The Enneagram has capacity to enhance insight and integrate the differing aspects of a person into a meaningful whole.